slateci/slateci.github.io/README.md

 This repository contains the source code for the [slateci.io](https://slateci.io) web site.
 It is modeled after the [istio.io](https://istio.io) website.

+## How to contribute

+You can contribute to the website simply by modifying the markdown in the places.

+### How to modify a page that already exists

+Each page on the website as a link "Edit This Page on GitHub".
+This will open the corresponding markdown page in the repository.
+Edit and commit.

+### How to add a post on the blog

+Blog posts are in the directory [posts](https://github.com/slateci/slateci.github.io/tree/master/_posts).
+Add a file there following the format of the others.

+#### Technical details

 The website uses [Jekyll](https://jekyllrb.com/) templates and is hosted on GitHub Pages.

 To run the site locally with Docker, use the following command: